-The final day of work the group returned to the Museo removing trash along the river and the grounds of the museum's botanical garden and surrounding area.
-The group spent 160 hours filling 48 large trash bags as well as accumulating a large pile of metal and another large pile of plastic and wood debris.
+The final day of work the group returned to the Museo removing trash around the grounds, one group focusing on a large pile and very large bag of plastic bottles.
+The group spent 100 hours filling 45 large trash bags, 30 bags filled with crushed plastic bottles and 15 bags of trash.
 Julio Ochoa and his team were quite pleased with the progress we made in removing all this unsightly waste.